Your cost of living may be different

 Prepare financially before you leave

-If you will be immigrating to Canada as a skilled worker, investor, entrepreneur or as a self-employed person, you will have to provide proof that you have sufficient funds to support yourself and your family after you arrive in Canada.
+If you will be immigrating to Canada as a skilled worker, investor, entrepreneur or as a self-employed person, you will have to prove that you have sufficient funds to support yourself and your family after you arrive in Canada.
 You will need to provide proof of your funds to the Canadian visa office in your home country when you submit your application for immigration.

 Living in Canada toolLearn about what it's like to live in Canada and which resources are available to you to help you settle here